JAPAN PHILHARMONIC ORCHESTRA

 Japan Philharmonic Orchestra's history began in Tokyo in June 1956.
 Akeo WATANABE played an important role in founding the orchestra and became its first Principal Conductor.
 With a wide repertoire and its unique performing style, JPO has soon become one of the leading orchestras in Japan.
 Igor MARKEVITCH, Charles MUNCH, Jean FOURNET and many other world-class conductors have conducted the Orchestra.
 JPO had a very successful USA-Canada tour in 1964, making a dramatic breakthrough in just ten years from its founding.
 JPO also made an appearance to the renowned Hong Kong Arts Festival in 2011 with Alexander LAZAREV, one of Russia’s great maestros who led JPO as Chief Conductor for 8 years from 2008 through 2016, making a significant first step to develop good relationships with Asian countries.
 In recent years, JPO has received a number of great reviews for its high quality performances.

 From its founding, JPO started a commission series “Japan Phil Series” with wide variety of Japanese composers.
-Forty works have been premiered as of 2016, some of them now being regarded as regularly-performed repertoire, and the series has been highly rated as a commission system that is unprecedented in Japan’s music history.
+42 works have been premiered as of 2020, some of them now being regarded as regularly-performed repertoire, and the series has been highly rated as a commission system that is unprecedented in Japan’s music history.
 JPO is now aiming for further development while preserving its 60 years of history and tradition.

 Ⅰ Orchestra Concerts